cafeasp/shopifyappnodejs/Readme.md

 I'm using ngrok.com to tunnel traffic from the web to my localhost app.

 Videos about this app are on youtube.com/user/videocode2

+Make sure you install https://www.npmjs.com/package/dotenv for the .env file to work.